Home Help for families Information & advice Benefits & tax credits Universal Credit Moving onto Universal Credit from legacy benefits

 The government plans to eventually ask all existing legacy benefit claimants to claim Universal Credit instead, even if you have no change in your circumstances.
 It calls this process “managed migration”.

 The Department for Work and Pensions (DWP) has said that during 2023/24, it hopes to migrate everyone in Great Britain who is a “tax credits-only” claimant onto Universal Credit.
-This means anyone getting tax credits, but not other legacy benefits.
+Tax credits only claimants are already being sent migration notices in almost parts of the country.
+This will be extended to the last remaining areas of the country during February.

 By the end of 2024/25, the DWP plans to migrate onto Universal Credit everyone getting: